 Sign our petition today asking that all political parties commit to the introduction of a mandatory national register of landlords in the private rented sector.

-We, the undersigned, call on the Secretary of State for Communities and Local Government to help local authorities identify and prosecute criminal landlords, protect tenants from exploitation and improve the reputation of professional and law-abiding landlords by introducing a national register of landlords.
+We, the undersigned, call on the Housing Secretary to help local authorities identify and prosecute criminal landlords, protect tenants from exploitation and improve the reputation of professional and law-abiding landlords by introducing a national register of landlords.